-low-level radioactive waste or low-level waste (LLW)-Waste that contains radioactivity and is not classified as high-level radioactive waste, transuranic waste, or spent nuclear fuel, or the tailings or wastes produced by the extraction or concentration of uranium or thorium from any ore processed primarily for its source material (DOE Manual 435.1-1, 10 CFR 20.1003).
-In accordance with NRC regulations in 10 Code of Federal Regulations (CFR) 61.55, low-level radioactive waste is further classified into Class A, Class B, and Class C low-level radioactive waste.
-Low-level radioactive waste may also be categorized as low specific activity waste for the purposes of transportation analyses.
-Low specific activity wastes have low specific activity, are nonfissile, and meet certain regulatory exceptions and limits.
-Low specific activity wastes may be transported in large bulk containers.
+low-level radioactive waste or low-level waste (LLW)-Waste that contains radioactivity and is not classified as high-level radioactive waste, transuranic waste, or spent nuclear fuel, or the tailings or wastes produced by the extraction or concentration of uranium or thorium from any ore processed primarily for its source material (DOE Manual 435.1-1; 10 CFR 20.1003).
+In accordance with NRC regulations in 10 CFR 61.55, low-level radioactive waste is further classified into Class A, Class B, and Class C low-level radioactive waste.
+Low-level radioactive waste may also be categorized as low-specific-activity waste for the purposes of transportation analyses.
+Low-specific-activity wastes have low specific activity, are nonfissile, and meet certain regulatory exceptions and limits.
+Low-specific-activity wastes may be transported in large bulk containers.